 Media Liability Insurance Frequently Asked Questions (FAQ)

 Purchasing media liability insurance can be complicated and it’s important to get all your questions answered to find the right coverage.
 These FAQs provide more insight into important considerations when shopping for media liability insurance.
-If you have questions not answered here, the Fit Small Business Forum is a good place to ask them.

 Are independent contractors covered by a media liability insurance policy if they provide services on behalf of a media company?